Learning Confident Classifiers in the Presence of Label Noise: Supplementary Results

-\paragraph{CIFAR-10} Figure \ref{fig:cifar10_performance} shows the illustrative results of test accuracy vs. number of epochs.
-In all the three plots, it can be clearly seen that our algorithm performs at par with the other algorithms, but the performance gets robustly superior in the extreme noise type of pairflip 45$\%$.
-This shows that our method is particularly robust again harder noise as it is able to make confident predictions.
+Figure~\ref{fig:cifar10_performance} shows the illustrative results of test accuracy vs. number of epochs.
+In all three plots, it can be clearly seen that our algorithm performs at par with the other algorithms, but the performance gets robustly superior in the extreme noise type of pairflip 45$\%$.
+This shows that our method is particularly robust against harder noise as it is able to make confident predictions.

+\paragraph{Fashion-MNIST.} We kept the same settings of CIFAR-10, such as the ResNet-18 model and batch size of 128 for the Fashion-MNIST dataset.
+The model was again fine-tuned for the same set of hyperparameters.
+However, the starting value of $\lambda$= 6.103515625e-05, and it was increased exponentially with a rate of r=1.12.
+We also retained the same set of augmentations that we used in the CIFAR-10 dataset.

-\paragraph{FMNIST} Figure \ref{fig:fmnist_performance} gives an illustrative result of test accuracy vs. number of epochs on FMNIST dataset.
+Figure~\ref{fig:fmnist_performance} gives an illustrative result of test accuracy vs. the number of epochs on the Fashion-MNIST dataset.
 It showcases the test performance of our algorithm in comparison with other baselines.
-We can see that for all noise instances, our algorithm performs at par with the high achieving method like JoCoR.
-We perform considerably better against sample selection methods like Co-teaching and Co-teaching+, as well as against other method like CDR in the instance of pairflip 45$\%$.
+We can see that for all noise instances, our algorithm performs at par with the high-achieving method like JoCoR.
+We perform considerably better against sample selection methods like Co-teaching and Co-teaching+, as well as against another method like CDR in the instance of pairflip 45$\%$.

-In addition, Figure \ref{fig:confusion matrices} highlights the confusion matrices of the true class and the predicted class by the classifier network of our algorithm.
+In addition, Figure~\ref{fig:confusion matrices} highlights the confusion matrices of the true class and the predicted class by the classifier network of our algorithm.
 We show the confusion matrices plots for two extreme noise types pairflip 45$\%$ and symmetric 50$\%$ for all the datasets used.
 It is clearly seen that the confusion matrices are diagonally dominant thus highlighting the robust performance of our method.

+\paragraph{CIFAR-10N.} We kept the same backbone architecture and fine-tune settings as CIFAR-10 in Section~\ref{sec:CIFAR10_fine_tune}.